bartkessels/GetIt/readme.md

 - Add files to a request
 - Add cookies to a request
 - Add multiple headers
+- Set timeout for request
+- Set user agent for request
+- Keep track of recent requests
 - Response data is displayed with syntax highlighting
 - All headers from the response are shown
 - Save a request